 - You must give your recipients an option to opt-out from further communications.

 - To not fall into the spam category, you must identify yourself, the purpose of your email and include any applicable terms and conditions regarding what you’re selling.
+Here are the tips on how to make sure you emails don't go to spam.

 A failure to follow the regulations can result in a £5,000 fine in a Magistrates Court or an unlimited fine if the prosecution is pursued in the Crown Court.